abhishekraj007/MeetingManager/README.md

 # MeetingManager
-This application helps you to manage meetings and take attendance of members at meetup.
-The best part of this project is it works in real-time.
-Page doesn't reload to move back and forth.
+This is a real-time web application which help you to manage meetings, take attendance of members at meetup.
+Add unlimited numbers of members to single or multiple meetings.
+Responsive UI Design.

 <br> Demo of app is available <a href="http://abhishekraj007.github.io/apps/MeetingManager"> here</a><br>